juanmex/belvo-ruby/README.md

 end
 ```

-## Pagination ##
+## Pagination

 All `list` methods only return the first page of results.
-If you want to iterate by all pages, you will need to specify the `page` as a parameter
+If you want to iterate by all pages, you will need to specify the `page` as a parameter:

 ```ruby
     #`api/transactions`